Solubility pump: Overview

 Since deep water (that is, seawater in the ocean's interior) is formed under the same surface conditions that promote carbon dioxide solubility, it contains a higher concentration of dissolved inorganic carbon than might be expected from average surface concentrations.
 Consequently, these two processes act together to pump carbon from the atmosphere into the ocean's interior.

 One consequence of this is that when deep water upwells in warmer, equatorial latitudes, it strongly outgasses carbon dioxide to the atmosphere because of the reduced solubility of the gas.

+Other environmental factors also affect the solubility pump, such as sea ice formation.
+The formation of sea ice has dynamics that can both increase and decrease exchange between the air and the sea.

+There can also be regional differences in the effect of the solubility pump due to factors such a varying temperatures and differences in wind stress on the solubility pump.

+The exchange of carbon within the solubility pump can be monitored by various gasses.
+Nitrogen and noble gasses such as arsenic and krypton can be used to trace the amount of cycling of gasses, including carbon, between the air and the sea.
+In addition, ocean chemistry in general has an effect on the amount of carbon dioxide in the atmosphere.
+Marine biota can also alter the amount of δ^{13}CO_{2} in the atmosphere.

 The solubility pump has a biological counterpart known as the biological pump.
 For an overview of both pumps, see Raven & Falkowski (1999).
+While the solubility pump is effected by factors such as noble gas exchange and environmental conditions, the biological pump can be affected by factors such as the marine food web, and the biological pump can impact atmospheric carbon dioxide concentrations overall.